-In general terms, clinical reasoning, clinical judgment, decision making and critical thinking are often implemented interchangeably.
+Wondering what is the clinical reasoning cycle?.
+Well, in general terms, clinical reasoning, clinical judgment, decision making and critical thinking are often implemented interchangeably.
 The term clinical reasoning is used to describe the process by which nurses (and other clinicians) collect the details, process the information, derive the understanding of a problem of the patient, plan and implement interventions, assess outcomes, and reflect on and learn from the process.

-The clinical reasoning process is relies on critical thinking and is influenced by an individual’s attitude, philosophical perspectives and conceptions.
+The levett jones clinical reasoning process is relies on critical thinking and is influenced by an individual’s attitude, philosophical perspectives and conceptions.
 Clinical reasoning isn’t a linear process but can be conceptualised as a series of linked and ongoing clinical encounters.

-There are precisely eight stages of clinical reasoning and the interesting thing to note here is that this process, though divided into stages, is inter-connected.
+There are precisely eight stages of levett-jones clinical reasoning model and the interesting thing to note here is that this process, though divided into stages, is inter-connected.
 In reality, one does not always move from one stage to the other, but instead move back and forth from one step to another until a proper evaluation of a patient’s health status is put together.

 1. Consideration of the facts from the situation or patient